 In instances where OKRs represent stretch goals, any individual or team is also going to have a lot of other important daily tasks and conversations that may or may not be directly reflected within the OKR process.
 Examples of these are progress in career growth and skills, contributions above and beyond job expectations, working collaboratively with others to drive total business revenue, and embracing the organizational culture and values.

 For example, a manager may need to have 20 client interviews per quarter as part of their expected operational tasks, which is not covered by their OKR.
-But even if their supervisor measured this, it still wouldn’t reveal everything meaningful about the employee’s performance and growth.
+But even if their supervisor measured this, an OKR review still wouldn’t reveal everything meaningful about the employee’s performance and growth.
 All these factors should matter a great deal in choosing how to reward an employee beyond their base income:

 How are they doing these interviews?
 Do they go above and beyond in the expected quality of operations in them?
 Did they take on additional work?
 What is their attitude and level of professionalism?
 Do they consistently practice and model the company’s values?